Skip to code content (skip section selection)

 (1) Elevation of First Floor.
 New construction and substantial improvement of any structure shall be so constructed that the first floor (including basement) shall be one foot above the natural pre-development highest adjacent grade.

 (c) Undetermined Flood Hazards.
-This area includes areas of undetermined, but possible, shallow flooding as determined by the County, the Flood Control District, or other governmental agency.
+This area includes areas of undetermined, but possible, flooding as FEMA-designated Zone D areas, or as determined by the County, the Flood Control District, or other governmental agency.
 The following standards shall apply to property within this area:

 (1) Final Building Plan Content.
 The final building plans that are submitted for approval shall show the approved location and mitigating measures.

 (2) Development Standards.
-Development standards for the undetermined flood hazard area shall be determined on a case-by-case and shall be dependent upon the specific of the project.
+Development standards for the undetermined flood hazard area shall be determined case-by-case and shall be dependent upon the specifications of the project.
+The California Department of Water Resources Best Available Map may be used to determine standards in the undetermined area.
 A Floodplain Development Standards Review may be required.